joulupunikki/Phoenix/README.md

 Phoenix
 =======

 Java clone/remake/patch of the game [Emperor of the Fading Suns (EFS)](http://en.wikipedia.org/wiki/Emperor_of_the_Fading_Suns).
 Uses original EFS data files and requires EFS 1.4 to be installed.
+Should work with all mods.

 Contributing
 ============